WojciechMula/sse-popcount/results/arm/arm-64bit-gcc4.8.5.rst

 ================================================================================
-    Population count comparison for ???
+    Population count comparison for Cortex A57 (AMD Opteron A1100)
 ================================================================================

-Generated on: 2017-04-24
+Generated on: 2017-04-26

 .. contents:: Contents